What is Metal Injection Molding? How does It work?

 Powder Preparation

 Powder preparation is the first step in metal injection molding (MIM).
 It is a critical step that determines the quality of the final part.
 The metal powder must be high quality, prepared, and controlled to produce high-quality parts.
-The preparation method of metal powder is usually divided into mechanical and physical-chemical.
+The preparation method for metal powder is usually mechanical and physical-chemical.

 powder-metallurgy-metal-powder-preparation